ezippo/hoomd3_phosphorylation/README.md

   -br BOXRESIZE BOXRESIZE BOXRESIZE, --boxresize BOXRESIZE BOXRESIZE BOXRESIZE  :
                         The simulation will be used to resize the box from the initial configuration to the sizes given in the argument.
 The argument should be a list with the side lengths (Lx, Ly, Lz).

+  -cp, --cationpi  :  If specified, an additional Lennard-Jones pair potential will be added between cationic and aromatic residues.

+  -n, NETWORK, --network NETWORK :
+                        The folded domains will be fixed using elastic network instead of rigid bodies, as modelled in CALVADOS3.
+                        Give in input NETWORK the name of the file in which the network distances will be written in 'create_initial_configuration' mode, or in which the network distances have to be read from in simulation mode.

   --mode {relax,ness,nophospho}  :
                         Default 'relax', phosphorylation is active without exchange SER/SEP with the chemical bath.
 If 'ness' also exchange step is added.
 If 'nophospho' phosphorylation and exchange are deactivated.

 **Input file**